Most leads never become customers because purchase decisions are complex, not linear.

 3. The “timed discount” email

-Get this: 88% of US consumers use a coupon while shopping, which means offering a discount is a powerful strategy.
+Get this: 88% of US consumers use a coupon while shopping, which shows that offering a discount is a powerful strategy to drive purchases.
 If potential customers are waiting for a discount to complete their purchase or have abandoned their cart due to high prices, this approach can incentivize them to come back.
-Plus, making the discount time-bound encourages shoppers to take action immediately.
+Making the discount time-bound encourages shoppers to take action immediately.
+For additional ideas on how to drive more purchases, explore these abandoned cart email examples.

-Hair For The Girls sells natural textured hair extensions and wigs, and they make good use of this tried and tested strategy in this lead nurturing email example.
+Hair For The Girls sells natural textured hair extensions and wigs.
+They make good use of this tried and tested strategy in this lead nurturing email example.

 Why this email works: